Skip to content

 Batman Infinite Frontier Reading Order

 It was less than two years, but a lot has happened in Batman’s life with events like Fear State and Shadow War, and a new costume at one point.
-As usual, the Dark Knight’s adventures were published in Batman and Detective Comics, but also in the anthology Batman: Urban Legends, the team books Batman/Superman and Batman/Superman: World’s Finest, and more!
+As usual, the Dark Knight’s adventures were published in Batman and Detective Comics, but also in the comic book anthology Batman: Urban Legends, the team books Batman/Superman and Batman/Superman: World’s Finest, and more!

-Of course, this is mostly about Batman, but the BatFamily is also featured.
+Of course, this is mainly about Batman, but the BatFamily is also featured.
 Nevertheless, their books are not necessarily included.
 Though, you can find them on their dedicated pages: Nightwing, Tim Drake, Damian Wayne, Jason Todd, Cassandra Cain, Stephanie Brown, Barbara Gordon, Batwoman, Catwoman, Harley Quinn, and Terry McGinnis (The Batman Beyond).

 What to Read Before Batman Infinite Frontier?